nano141004/mini-project-funcpro/README.md

 ### *Play Chess by Your Own Rules — Powered by Haskell*

 CustomChessKell is a **fully customizable chess engine** built in **pure Haskell**.
-Unlike traditional chess games with coded-in piece logic, this engine acts as an **Interpreter**: it reads piece movements from a **YAML configuration** and executes them dynamically.
+Unlike traditional chess games with coded-in piece logic, this engine acts as an **Interpreter**: it reads piece movement behaviours from a **YAML configuration** and executes them dynamically.

 Want a Pawn that moves backward?
 A Knight that jumps 4 squares?